 Where button batteries and lithium coin batteries are found

-How to keep children safe
+How to keep children safe from button batteries

 Crawling infants, toddlers and young children often put things in their mouths.
 Because of this, there are a few things you can do to reduce the risk of accidents.

 Look for batteries in child-resistant packaging.
-There is one type of lithium coin battery with a bitter coating to discourage swallowing.
+There is also one type of lithium coin battery with a bitter coating to discourage swallowing.

 Make sure battery compartments are secure, especially for commonly used items like remote controls and key fobs.
 Consider taping them shut for an additional layer of security.

-Know what items in your home contain button batteries and lithium coin batteries, including older siblings' toys, calculators, and games.
+Know what items in your home contain button batteries and lithium coin batteries, including older siblings' toys, calculators and games.

 Store items that use these batteries out of reach, and out of sight if possible.
 For example, keep thermometers or remote controls in a secure drawer or cabinet when not in use.
 Hang keys up high on hooks.
 If someone receives a musical card, make sure to throw the card out when done or remove the battery before allowing children to keep it in their room.
 Remind older siblings to keep their stuff off the floor.